 - At the end of each lesson, there is a reading check assignment.
 In most lessons, these checks are 5-10 multiple choice questions.
 These reading checks assess your understanding and recall of the chapter in the textbook you were assigned.
 You may use materials such as books or notes to help you complete these checks, but you may take each reading check no more than twice. - Please see the course schedule in this syllabus for an outline of all course assignments. - Module Assignments See the Assignments tab in Blackboard for detailed directions.
 Below is a brief summary of the four major assignments. - Modules 1 and 4 require students to write two to four page papers individually. - The paper in Module 1 is a personal philosophy statement.
 It also requires you to choose two activities from a list of school- and community-based options.
 You will include a summary of the activities in your paper. - o In Module 4, you must choose a topic related to special education, research the topic, and write about it.
-You will likely use information from the other module assignments to inform the final paper.

-• Modules 2 and 3 are intended to help you collect information from multiple types of sources to dig deeper into one disability group for each.
-At the beginning of the module, you will choose a disability group (high incidence or low incidence) that corresponds to the modules focus.
+You will likely use information from the other module assignments to inform the final paper. - Modules 2 and 3 are intended to help you collect information from multiple types of sources to dig deeper into one disability group for each.
+At the beginning of the module, you will choose a disability group (high incidence or low incidence) that corresponds to the assigned module's focus.
+You must select a different disability for each Module project.